Panthers' offensive scheme

 Carolina's offense won't change conceptually whether running back Stephen Davis (quadriceps strain) or DeShaun Foster plays, although the Panthers will try to use Foster's speed on the outside more.

-Jake Delhomme has been tough in the clutch, producing eight game-winning scores on the team's final possession.
+They want to pound the ball, but will go to three receivers with confidence.
+Quarterback Jake Delhomme has been tough in the clutch, producing eight game-winning scores on the team's final possession.